chenyk1990/MATdrr/README.md

 -----------
 ## Naming criteria
-    drr3d_xxx.m corresponds to all functions.
+    drr3d_xxx.m corresponds to all functions in 3D. drr5d_xxx.m corresponds to all functions in 5D. odrr_xxx.m corresponds to all ODRR-related functions.
     drr_xxx.m corresponds to all subroutines.
     localxxx.m corresponds to key functions in local windows. test_xxx.m corresponds to all DEMO scripts that are runnable.

 -----------
 ## Development